mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void Update(ref float gravity, ref float maxFallSpeed)

 Allows you to customize this item's movement when lying in the world.
+Note that this will not be called if this item is currently being grabbed by a player.

+### public virtual void PostUpdate()

+Allows you to make things happen when this item is lying in the world.
+This will always be called, even when it is being grabbed by a player.
+This hook should be used for adding light, or for increasing the age of less valuable items.

 ### public virtual void GrabRange(Player player, ref int grabRange)